Benzodiazepine: Generalized anxiety disorder

-Benzodiazepines have robust efficacy in the short-term management of generalized anxiety disorder (GAD), but were not shown effective in producing long-term improvement overall.
+Benzodiazepines have robust efficacy in the short-term management of generalized anxiety disorder (GAD) when standardized measures of anxiety are used as the outcome variable, but did not demonstrate a favorable dropout rate compared to placebo in one meta-analysis.
+A newer meta-analysis showed that benzodiazepines are significantly more effective than serotonergic agents, regardless of treatment length.
+More research is needed, but unfortunately, newer randomized controlled trials are scarce for the off patent benzodiazepines.
 According to National Institute for Health and Clinical Excellence (NICE), benzodiazepines can be used in the immediate management of GAD, if necessary.
 However, they should not usually be given for longer than 2–4 weeks.
-The only medications NICE recommends for the longer term management of GAD are antidepressants.
+The only medications NICE recommends for the longer-term management of GAD are antidepressants.

 Likewise, Canadian Psychiatric Association (CPA) recommends benzodiazepines alprazolam, bromazepam, lorazepam, and diazepam only as a second-line choice, if the treatment with two different antidepressants was unsuccessful.
 Although they are second-line agents, benzodiazepines can be used for a limited time to relieve severe anxiety and agitation.
-CPA guidelines note that after 4–6 weeks the effect of benzodiazepines may decrease to the level of placebo, and that benzodiazepines are less effective than antidepressants in alleviating ruminative worry, the core symptom of GAD.
-However, in some cases, a prolonged treatment with benzodiazepines as the add-on to an antidepressant may be justified.
+CPA guidelines state that after 4–6 weeks the effect of benzodiazepines may decrease to the level of placebo, and that benzodiazepines are less effective than antidepressants in alleviating ruminative worry, the core symptom of GAD, but that in some cases, a prolonged treatment with benzodiazepines as the add-on to an antidepressant may be justified.
+Evidence from reviews of benzodiazepine tolerance mechanisms and clonazepam use in psychiatric disorders is strongly discordant with the claim that benzodiazepines lose anxiolytic efficacy over weeks, as these reviews present RCT evidence of continued anxiolytic efficacy at up to 22 weeks and observational (open-label) evidence of continued efficacy at up to 3 years.

-A 2015 review found a larger effect with medications than talk therapy.
+A 2015 review found a larger effect with medications than with talk therapy.
 Medications with benefit include serotonin-noradrenaline reuptake inhibitors, benzodiazepines, and selective serotonin reuptake inhibitors.

-Anxiety

-Benzodiazepines are sometimes used in the treatment of acute anxiety, as they bring about rapid and marked relief of symptoms in most individuals; however, they are not recommended beyond 2–4 weeks of use due to risks of tolerance and dependence and a lack of long-term effectiveness.
-As for insomnia, they may also be used on an irregular/"as-needed" basis, such as in cases where said anxiety is at its worst.
-Compared to other pharmacological treatments, benzodiazepines are twice as likely to lead to a relapse of the underlying condition upon discontinuation.
-Psychological therapies and other pharmacological therapies are recommended for the long-term treatment of generalized anxiety disorder.
-Antidepressants have higher remission rates and are, in general, safe and effective in the short and long term.